apache/tvm/docs/dev/model_library_format.rst

   `Memory Usage Summary`_.
 - ``model_name``: The name of this model (e.g. the ``name`` parameter supplied to ``tvm.relay.build``).
-- ``runtimes``: A list of runtimes supported by this model.
+- ``executors``: A list of executors supported by this model.
 Currently, this list is always ``["graph"]``.
 - ``target``: A dictionary mapping ``device_type`` (the underlying integer, as a string) to the sub-target which describes that relay backend used for that ``device_type``.